 7.2.
 Climatic Conditioning Unit and Cooling Air

 The conditioned cooling air a) provides clean and continuous cooling to the brake assembly and b) transports the aerosol from the enclosure into the sampling tunnel and the PM/PN sampling probes.
-The cooling air needs to be under stable conditions for temperature and humidity in accordance with the specifications described in paragraph 7.2.1., clean with low background concentration values as defined in paragraph 7.2.2., and at a constant flow to ensure repeatable and reproducible test conditions in accordance with the specifications described in paragraph 7.2.3.
+The cooling air needs to be under stable conditions for temperature and humidity in accordance with the specifications described in paragraph 7.2.1., clean with low background concentration values as defined in paragraph 7.2.2., and at a constant flow to ensure repeatable and reproducible testing conditions in accordance with the specifications described in paragraph 7.2.3.